-“Take Me to the River” mug – Your paddling friends will love this copper mug–great for cocktails at the cabin or cold drinks on a summer camping trip.
-Or check out the rest of United by Blue’s copper drink ware here.
+Your waterfall-loving friends will love this sleek copper mug–great for cocktails at the cabin or cold drinks on a summer camping trip.
+United By Blue has lots of other gorgeous copper drinkware options as well!

 A water purifier (not just a filter) is an ideal gift idea for outdoorsy people and frequent travelers.
 I’ve used a Grayl bottle for a few trips now and am happy with how it works.
 Another option is Steripen (for use with a separate water bottle).

 These hydration packs are great for carrying more water that’s easily accessible on the go, whether for hiking or cycling.
 REI carries quite a few styles and color options (including smaller packs for kids!).